 Born raised in Dorchester, Massachusetts.
 He experienced many obstacles being a black male in an inner city neighborhood known for its drug problems.He was lost at times because of the temptations of the crime an drugs in his neighborhood.
 Until one, day he found one of his purposes in life while attending the Taft Middle School.
 He had been recruited on the basketball team-this is where he thrived.
 From that point on he knew that basketball was his calling, especially with his height which he got from his six foot father During his upbringing as a black male he had encountered racial disparity but that didn’t stop him from continuing on with his basketball passion.While attending High School South Boston High he joined the junior varsity team.
 During this time, Rashaud’s good friend had introduced music to him d-jaying specifically.
 Here was a place Rashaud was able to escape the reality of the world and dive into a place of calm and serenity.
-Fast forward, Rashaud has 2 beautiful children the youngest is two and his oldest is nine.
-He’s been married for over seven years.
+Fast forward, Rashaud has 2 beautiful children the youngest is two and his oldest is ten.
+He’s been married for over ten years.
 He’s been d-jaying now for over a decade.
-He currently has his own entertainment company, which consists of D-jaying services, party planning, and character, linen and Led rentals.
+He currently has his own entertainment company, which consists of D-jaying services, party planning, and character, linen and Led rentals and more.
 Over the years, Rashaud has worked with the Mayor of Boston and The Boys and Girls Club providing FREE services for various different events.
-He loves to give back in fact; he recently donated $1000 to the Boys and Girls club of Brockton.
+He loves to give back in fact; he recently donated $3000 to the Boys and Girls club of Brockton and Donates to Other Programs all over different city Programs.
 Rashaud’s goal in life is to continue to provide access and life lines to youth and inner city folks who wouldn’t have the ability to access specific resources due to their unforeseen lifestyles.
 SiypNow will be the platform that he along with the overseers will utilize to make sure that all who participates will become successful and reach their full potential!